Machinists union says it wins vote to represent US Airways mechanics

-(Reuters) - The machinists union on Monday said it won an election to represent nearly 5,000 US Airways Group LCC.N mechanics, beating back an attempt by the Teamsters to gain a foothold at the carrier ahead of its merger with American Airlines.
+Aug 12 (Reuters) - The machinists union on Monday said it won an election to represent nearly 5,000 US Airways Group mechanics, beating back an attempt by the Teamsters to gain a foothold at the carrier ahead of its merger with American Airlines.

 In a statement, the International Association of Machinists and Aerospace Workers said it received 1,903 votes, or 58 percent of all votes cast, in the month-long election supervised by the National Mediation Board.
 It said the International Brotherhood of Teamsters garnered 1,418 votes, or less than 42 percent of the ballots cast.